GoAskAway/askit/README.md

 [中文文档](./README.zh.md)

-**askit** is an isomorphic UI kit for the AskAway platform, providing unified APIs and components that work seamlessly across both the Host App (React Native) and Plugin environments (QuickJS Sandbox).
+**askit** is an isomorphic UI kit for the AskAway platform, providing unified APIs and components that work seamlessly across both the Host App (React Native) and Guest environments (QuickJS Sandbox).

 ## Architecture

 askit follows a **90% Universal + 10% Core** architecture:

-- **Universal (90%)**: Same API surface for both Host and Plugin
+- **Universal (90%)**: Same API surface for both Host and Guest
 - **Core (10%)**: Host-only modules for bridging and registration

 ```